rstamatov/FAST-CHIMP/README.md

 ## Installation
 The following python packages are required and should be installed via pip or anaconda:

-numpy scipy tifffile scikit-image networkx tensorflow csbdeep embedseg voxelmorph itk-elastix aicsimageio aicspylibczi
-Download and extract the FAST-CHIMP folder to a single location.
+numpy scipy tifffile czifile scikit-image networkx tensorflow csbdeep voxelmorph itk-elastix Download and extract the FAST-CHIMP folder to a single location.

 ## Usage